wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/6-call-secured-apis-daemonapps.md

 ### Client credentials grant flow

 Daemon apps implement the OAuth 2.0 client credentials grant flow to obtain an access token from Microsoft identity.
-This flow permits a confidential client to use its own credentials, instead of impersonating a user, to authenticate when calling a web API.
+This flow permits a confidential client to use its own credentials to authenticate the app when calling a web API.

 Your application can acquire a token to call a web API on behalf of itself (not on behalf of a user).
 This scenario is useful for daemon applications.